Student Profile: Katrin Hosseini

 What are your future plans?

 After graduation, I’m planning to study for the DAT and apply for Dental School.
-I’ll apply to UW, but also others in case I don’t get into UW since it’s so competitive.
+I’ll apply to UW, but also others in case I don’t get into UW.
 I’m sure I’ll continue doing things related to drama and performance too, but not sure exactly how, maybe through local theaters.

 BEING A MARTIN SCHOLAR